kitplummer/puppet-ozone/README.md

 # puppet-ozone #

-puppet-ozone is an extensive [Ozone](https://www.owfgoss.org) build and configuration management module for Puppet.
+puppet-ozone is an [Ozone](https://www.owfgoss.org) build and configuration management module for Puppet.
 Currently this module only supports RHEL6/CentOS6.x systems.

 The public release of this module is intended only as a template for installing and setting up initial Ozone environments.
 Using Puppet and this module for production environments is at your own risk.